nater9ster/python_80s_musictrivia/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Feature 1
-- [ ] Feature 2
-- [ ] Feature 3
-    - [ ] Nested Feature

 See the [open issues](https://github.com/nater9ster/python_80s_musictrivia/issues) for a full list of proposed features (and known issues).